J. R. Fithna

-J. R. Fernandes, known professionally as, J. R. Fithna, was a Portuguese former theatre actor, singer, composer, and female impersonator who worked on the Konkani stage during the golden phase of tiatr.
+J. R. Fernandes, known professionally as, J. R. Fithna, was a Goan theatre actor, singer, composer, and female impersonator who worked on the Konkani stage during the golden phase of tiatr.
 (Note: The golden phase of tiatr lasted from the 1930s to the 1970s.
 However, there is no information regarding the years Fernandes was active or flourished.
 According to the available sources, Fernandes's first documented performance was in Saib Rocha's translated tiatr Romeo & Juliet (1935).)

 Career

 Fernandes made his initial foray onto the theatrical stage in a tiatr (a form of Goan musical theatre) produced by Saib Rocha.
 In this production, Fernandes assumed the role of a lady in Rocha's Konkani adaptation of Shakespeare's Romeo and Juliet, alongside Miss Carlota and J. P. Souzalin as the main protagonists.
 His portrayal of the female character garnered acclaim.
 Playwright and politician Tomazinho Cardozo noted Fernandes's ability to emulate the demeanor and speech patterns of a woman, which earned him praise from the audience.
 The success of this performance led to various tiatr directors of the time approaching Fernandes to participate in their productions.
 Driven by his aspiration to achieve success in the Konkani stage, Fernandes embraced every role and opportunity that came his way.
 Tiatrists such as J. P. Souzalin, C. Alvares, Jacinto Vaz, and Souza Ferrao recognized his skills and entrusted him with significant roles in their respective tiatrs.
 Capitalizing on these opportunities, Fernandes emerged as one of the prominent tiatrists of his era, writes Cardozo.

 In addition to his acting prowess, Fernandes demonstrated his aptitude as a composer and singer.
 He composed his own lyrical compositions.
 Cardozo described his songs as praiseworthy and highlighted Fernandes's distinctive singing style, which captivated and entertained the tiatr audiences.
 As a result, Fernandes swiftly gained popularity, becoming a favorite among tiatr enthusiasts in Bombay and Goa.
 As time progressed and Fernandes aged, he transitioned from playing lead female roles to character roles.
 His portrayal of elderly women was particularly noteworthy, leading directors to prefer casting him in such roles.
 Fernandes displayed meticulous attention to detail, investing effort in comprehending the intricacies of each character assigned to him, including their mannerisms and attire.
 When dressed for a female role, his transformation was so convincing that his male identity remained undetectable to the audience.
 Cardozo writes, through his versatility, Fernandes forged a successful career in tiatr, earning acclaim as a character actor in his later career, such as his ability to embody roles such as a mother, elder sister, and elderly woman, leaving an impression on the audience.